 How to use self-care to have a better day in 30 seconds

-For me, I think I’d describe most of my days as… an organized chaos.
+For me, the rest of the time, I think I’d describe most of my days as… an organized chaos.
 Not just the mess around the house, but the emotions and relationships and stuff and planning and traveling and doing and oh my goodness everything.

 Life gets crazy.